back Back to all guides

 Remote Work on Board

 Virgin Voyages has become a popular working destination, with some sailors spending months on board for work.
-With the premium options, and bandwidth it is an ideal choice for remote work.
-Video conferencing is feasible from any part of the ship including your cabin when purchasing any premium Wi-Fi option.

 About the author